tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 - Automation
 ---

-In this blog post, I will go over on different approaches over time that we did to verify if a data mart or data warehouse is implemented correctly, and pros and cons associated with each approach.
+In this blog post, I will go over on different approaches over time to verify if a data mart or data warehouse is implemented correctly, and pros and cons associated with each approach.

 ### Level 0: Manual testing